MicrosoftDocs/machine-learning-server-docs/microsoft-r/install-rclient-windows.md

 <br>
 ##Install Microsoft R Client

-> You must install Microsoft R Client to a local drive on your computer.
+>You must install Microsoft R Client to a local drive on your computer.

+>These instructions assume that you have access to the Microsoft R Client installer, which is available through Visual Studio Dev Essentials.

 **To install Microsoft R Client**: